Galle Fort

 5. Madu River Safari: Located in Balapitiya, this river safari takes you through mangroves and offers opportunities to see wildlife.

-1. Galle Fort is not just a destination; it’s an experience that takes you back in time while offering modern comforts.
 With its rich history, stunning architecture, and vibrant culture, it’s no wonder that Galle Fort is one of Sri Lanka’s most cherished landmarks.
 Whether you’re planning a day trip or a longer stay, Galle Fort promises a memorable journey.

 To make your visit seamless, check out our comprehensive guide on accommodations, and start planning your adventure today!